dart-lang/build/docs/writing_an_aggregate_builder.md

 The `Resolver` provided by the build system only works when the primary input to a build step is a `.dart` library, and then only for the code transitively imported by that library.
-If an aggregate builder needs to resolve Dart code form the inputs it globs then it needs to be split into two steps:
+If an aggregate builder needs to resolve Dart code from the inputs it globs then it needs to be split into two steps:

 1. A `Builder` with `buildExtensions` of `{'.dart': ['.some_name.info']}`.
 Use the `Resolver` to find the information about the code that will be necessary